octobercms/docs/plugin-components.md

         }
     }

+The `componentDetails()` method is required.
+The method should return an array with two keys: `name` and `description`.
+The name and description are display in the CMS back-end user interface.

-When this component is attached to a page or layout, the class properties and methods become available.
+When this [component is attached to a page or layout](../cms/components), the class properties and methods become available on the page through the component variable, which name matches the component short name or the alias.
+For example, if the BlogPost component from the previous example was defined on a page with its short name:

-If we attach with an alias of **blog**:
+    url = "/blog"

+    [blogPosts]
+    ==

+you would be able to access its `posts()` method through the `blogPosts` variable.
+Note that Twig supports the property notation for methods, so that you don't need to use brackets.

     {% foreach post in blog.posts %}
         {{ post }}
     {% endforeach %}

-> **Note:** The above tag  `{% demoTodo.items %}` resolves to the `items()` method in the Component class.
-This means that you could fetch items from the database in order to populate the items property.
-It also means the item list is created on demand and if it's not requested on the page, nothing is fetched from the database.

-More information on using components can be found at the [Using Components article](http://octobercms.com/docs/cms/components).

-<a name="define-properties"></a>
+<a name="component-properties" class="anchor" href="#component-properties"></a>
-## Defining properties
+## Component properties

-Components can be configured using properties which are set when attaching them to a page or layout.
-For example:
+When you add a component to a page or layout you can configure it using using properties.
+The properties are defined with the `defineProperties()` method of the component class.
+The next example shows how to define a component property:

     public function defineProperties()
     {